sarva0-0/GitOps/DEVLOG.md

 **What:** Automated the entire build on every push to main.

-**First principles — what is CI?**
-CI means every time code is pushed, a machine automatically builds it, tests it, and prepares it for deployment.
-No human manually runs build commands.
-GitHub Actions is GitHub's built-in CI system.
-Your workflow YAML lives in `.github/workflows/` and GitHub reads it automatically.

 **What the pipeline does on every push:**
 1. Checks if `infra/` files changed — if yes, runs Terraform apply
 2. Builds Docker image for backend, tags with commit SHA, pushes to ECR